 Conclusion on Brexit and freight forwarding

 Importing and exporting has never been simple.
-Many considerations require expert knowledge and experience.
+Many considerations require expert knowledge and experience, and could be supported by the use of suitable small business software.
 Following the end of the transition period, this situation could get more complex.

 Businesses can be excused for feeling a bit exasperated at this point.
 However, doing nothing is not an option.
 Businesses must continue to investigate all import and export policy announcements within the government and EU’s Brexit planning.